martehvi/codepub-container-workshop/03-proxy-server/README.md

 A proxy server acts as an intermediary between clients and servers, forwarding requests from clients to servers and returning responses back to the clients.
 It functions as a gateway, providing various benefits such as improved security, performance optimization, and caching.

-Proxy servers have several benefitial use areas in rela world projects.
+Proxy servers have several beneficial use areas in real world projects.
 Such as, load balancing and security:

 - **Load Balancing**: Proxy servers can distribute incoming requests across multiple backend servers, balancing the workload and ensuring efficient utilization of resources.
 This helps to improve the scalability and availability of the application.